Gleb-Zaslavsky/KiThe/README.md

     * Automatic chemical mechanism constructor (say you have some reagents and want to find all possible reactions between original species and all their products)
 * Thermodynamics
-    * many libraries on board with thermodynamics and transport properties and handlers for them
+    * many libraries on board with thermodynamics and transport properties (NASA, NASA-CEA, NIST, Aramco transport, etc.) and handlers for them;
+    * search substances thermodynamics and heat-mass transfer data through all libraries with storing of data in a structure;
+    * Calculaton of Gibbs free energy of a given mixure of substances (numerical result at given T, P, concentration) and symbolic Gibbs free energy of a given mixure of substances (symbolic result at given T, P, concentration).
+    * automatic NIST parser for thermochemical data;
-* Combustion/Plug-flow steady-state boundary value problem
+* Combustion/Plug-flow steady-state 1D boundary value problem

 ## Kinetics
 - parse reaction equations into a list of substances
 - parse reaction equations into a stoichiometric matrix, matrix of coefficients of direct reactions and matrix of coefficients of reverse reactions, matrix of degrees of concentration for the kinetic function,